olumbah1/olumbah1/README.md

 > *"Code is not just about solving problems—it's about inspiring solutions that can change lives."*

 **Core Values:**
-- **🎯 Purpose-Driven Development**: Every line of code should solve a real problem
+- **Purpose-Driven Development**: Every line of code should solve a real problem
-- **🌱 Continuous Growth**: Learning never stops in tech
+- **Continuous Growth**: Learning never stops in tech
-- **🤝 Community Impact**: Using technology to make a positive difference
+- **Community Impact**: Using technology to make a positive difference
-- **💡 Innovation**: Always looking for better, more efficient solutions
+- **Innovation**: Always looking for better, more efficient solutions

 ---